lastcoolnameleft/azure-node-docker-paas/readme.md

 </details>

 Phew!
 That's a lot of manual steps, sorry!
-Click on 'Save & queue' then queue a new manual build in order to validate everything.
+Click on **'Save & queue'** then queue a new manual build in order to validate everything.
 You can sit an watch it run which should take less than 3 mins, or jump to the next step and come back here to check and fix any problems

 ## 6. VSTS release process
 Our release process is slightly unorthodox.
 The way Azure Linux Web Apps work is they deploy a Docker container for you to spin up your app.
 As a PaaS service this is done seamlessly for you behind the scenes.
 To get the Web App to redeploy the container with your new build (or updated build) we need to restart the Web App.
 So our release process is simply restarting the Web App in Azure

-Click into *Build & Release --> Releases*:
+On main menu click into *Build & Release --> Releases*:
 * Click **'+ New Definition'**
 * Pick **'Start with an empty definition'**
 * Click the pencil at the top and rename the defintion something sensible e.g. *"Release to Azure"*